 With respect to the adjudication of disputes, the Tribunal continues to encourage the parties to resolve their disputes without the need for adjudication.
-Almost every case that involves more than a single party is scheduled by the Tribunal for a Pre-Hearing Conference with the Tribunal Chair or a Vice-Chair where one of the objectives is to explore with the parties opportunities to settle the all or a part of the dispute.
-The Tribunal has also recently begun to draw upon the mediation services of the Labour Relations Officers of the OLRB.
-Given the very specialized nature of the issues that come before the Tribunal the Tribunal's ability to utilize the mediation services of Labour Relations Officers from the OLRB is limited by the availability of an Officer with the requisite expertise.
+Almost every case that involves more than a single party is scheduled by the Tribunal for a Pre-Hearing Conference with the Tribunal Chair or a Vice-Chair where one of the objectives is to explore with the parties opportunities to settle all or a part of the dispute.